 I could write on this topic endlessly.
 I can relate it to my very poor violin practice, which means that I can do lots of flashy stuff, but sometimes play sharp.
 I can relate it to a golfing friend who is pretty good with a driver, but struggles to play 18 holes without being unable to walk the next day.
 Simply, you have to work on everything if you are going to succeed.
 Taking easy decisions is a muscle that always needs to be worked, even if you practise taking difficult decisions every day.

-At the moment, we can relate this topic to the government’s Coronavirus Business Interruption Loan Scheme (CBILS), which we are offering to the market.
+At the moment, we can relate this topic to the government’s Coronavirus Business Interruption Loan Scheme (CBILS).
 This is a simple loan with excellent terms that is easy to set up.
 It will help to mitigate any problems in your business that have been caused by the trading conditions of the past six months, and there is no catch.
 So why aren’t more entrepreneurs using it?